rasmus-kirk/halo/documents/thesis/03-plonk/02-arguments.md

 $$p(\a) = \sum_{i=0}^{k-1} \a^i (f_i(\xi) - v_i) = 0$$

-Then from Schwartz-Zippel, we acheive soundness, since the probability that this polynomial evaluates to zero given that it's not a zero-polynomial is $\frac{k}{|\Fb|}$.
+Then from Schwartz-Zippel, we achieve soundness, since the probability that this polynomial evaluates to zero given that it's not a zero-polynomial is $\frac{k}{|\Fb|}$.